- Council: Balonne Shire Council

-* Average number of Full-Time Equivalent (FTE) jobs supported by project construction (based on Queensland Treasury's Guidelines for estimating FTE jobs directly supported by the capital work program).
+* Average number of Full-Time Equivalent (FTE) jobs supported by project construction (based on Queensland Treasury's Guidelines for estimating FTE jobs directly supported by the capital works program).

-This upgrade will ensure the airport meets Civil Aviation Safety Authority requirements.
+- This upgrade will ensure the airport meets Civil Aviation Safety Authority requirements.

-Improved drainage means there will be less maintenance required on the airstrip due to it not holding water for a longer period of time after rain or a flood.
+- Improved drainage means there will be less maintenance required on the airstrip due to it not holding water for a longer period of time after rain or a flood.

-Enabling the continued operation of the Royal Flying Doctor Services and Angel Flight to provide essential health services for the town and surrounding areas, and of passenger services, ensuring connectivity with other regions.
+- Enabling the continued operation of the Royal Flying Doctor Services and Angel Flight to provide essential health services for the town and surrounding areas, and of passenger services, ensuring connectivity with other regions.

-A more energy-efficient LED lighting system will make the runway lighting system more robust and capable of withstanding power surges.
+- A more energy-efficient LED lighting system will make the runway lighting system more robust and capable of withstanding power surges.

-Drainage upgrades including surface ditches, inlets and an underground system will avoid the impacts of flooding and erosion, and improve the operations of the airport after a severe storm event.
+- Drainage upgrades including surface ditches, inlets and an underground system will avoid the impacts of flooding and erosion, and improve the operations of the airport after a severe storm event.

-Surface ditches, inlets and an underground storm water drainage system
+- Surface ditches, inlets and an underground storm water drainage system.

-Runway lighting upgraded to a LED system
+- Runway lighting upgraded to a LED system.

-Resealing the general aviation apron
+- Resealing the general aviation apron.

-Repainting all line markings.
+- Repainting all line markings.

 Disclaimer: Information on this page may change over the life of the project.
 Funding amounts referenced are as approved.